 Welcome to Vancouver!
 Your Tour Director is on hand late this afternoon to answer any questions.

-This morning, an included city tour highlights Stanley Park, Chinatown, the Harbor, beaches, and more.
+This morning, an included city tour highlights Stanley Park, Chinatown, the harbour, beaches, and more.
 The rest of the day is at leisure; your Tour Director can suggest ways to further explore the city.
-Maybe take a water taxi to Granville Island with outdoor markets, street musicians, and waterfront cafes.
-Or, visit historic Gastown with its steam-powered clock.
+Maybe take a water taxi to Granville Island with outdoor markets, street musicians, and waterfront cafés or, visit historic Gastown with its steam-powered clock.

 Motor north through the Okanagan Valley, famous for its peaches and vineyards.
 Climb up 4,379-foot-high Rogers Pass in Glacier National Park.
 Take a break at the pass, perfect for photos of the rugged mountains, glaciers, and waterfalls.
-Enter Yoho National Park and ascend Kicking Horse Pass at 5,421 feet.
-Reach Banff National Park, gateway to the majestic Canadian Rockies.
-An orientation tour includes Banff's unspoiled beauty.
+Enter Yoho National Park and ascend Kicking Horse Pass at 5,332 feet.
+Reach Banff National Park, Canada's first national park, known for its unparalleled mountain scenery nestled in the heart of the magnificent Canadian Rockies.
+An orientation tour highlights Banff's unspoiled beauty.

-First, to Lake Louise, its turquoise waters a perfect natural mirror that reflects the mountains and glaciers.
+First, to Lake Louise, its turquoise waters a perfect natural mirror that reflects the surrounding mountains and glaciers.
 Precipitous gorges, snowcapped summits, and lakes of exquisite blues and greens come into view as the motorcoach continues northward into Jasper National Park.
-A highlight today is a stop at the Columbia Icefield to ride the Ice Explorer that travels on ice measuring 750 feet thick.
-This afternoon, join our optional float trip down the Athabasca River.
-Enjoy an orientation tour of Jasper townsite upon arrival.
+A highlight today is a stop at the Columbia Icefield to ride the Ice Explorer, an all-terrain vehicle that travels on ice measuring 750 feet thick!
+From ice to flowing water, take the opportunity to glide down the Athabasca River this afternoon on an optional scenic float trip.
+Enjoy an orientation tour of the town of Jasper upon arrival.

 Head south, following the once treacherous Cariboo Wagon Trail.
 Via Lillooet, "Mile 0 of the Gold Rush Route," your motorcoach will follow the shores of Seton and Duffey Lakes with a late-afternoon arrival in Whistler.

-Spend the day in the alpine resort of Whistler, nestled at the base of breathtaking Blackcomb Mountain.
+Spend the day in the alpine resort of Whistler, nestled at the base of breathtaking Blackcomb and Whistler Mountains.
 Enjoy free time to explore many sites of the 2010 Winter Olympics held here.
-You may decide to join one of many optional excursions, including a flightseeing excursion by floatplane over the glaciated peaks, or a gondola ride between Whistler and Blackcomb mountains-the perfect bear- spotting vantage point.
+Your own adventures await with a choice of optional excursions, including a flightseeing tour by floatplane over the glacial peaks, or a Ziptrek Adventure through an old-growth temperate rainforest.

 Set sail across the Strait of Georgia, known for its Mediterranean-type climate.
-Afternoon sightseeing in Victoria includes world-famous Butchart Gardens, Bastion Square, and Thunderbird Park with its unusual collection of totem poles.
+Afternoon sightseeing includes world-famous Butchart Gardens, and then a tour of the beautiful city of Victoria featuring Bastion Square, Thunderbird Park with its unusual collection of totem poles, and the inner harbour.

-A day at leisure gives you the chance to discover this splendid city, including the Royal British Columbia Museum, shopping on Government Street, or a leisurely stroll around the Harbor.
-Perhaps join the optional wildlife and whale-watching trip cruising the beautiful waters of the San Juan and Gulf Islands, looking for whales, porpoises, seals, and eagles.
+A day at leisure gives you the chance to discover this splendid city, including the Royal British Columbia Museum, shopping on Government Street, or a leisurely stroll around the harbor.
+Or get back to nature on an optional Wildlife and Whale-Watching Expedition while cruising the pristine waters of the San Juan and Gulf Islands, seeking whales, porpoises, seals, and eagles.

 A scenic ferry crossing to the mainland.
-Upon arrival, transfer to Canada Place to board Holland America's MS Zuiderdam for an unforgettable Inside Passage cruise.
+Upon arrival, transfer to Canada Place to board Holland America's MS Koningsdam or MS Zaandam for an unforgettable Inside Passage cruise.
+Your package price includes Holland America's ‘Have It All Premium Cruise Package.'
 (D)

 Spend the day cruising one of the world's most spectacular waterways.
 Located along the coast of British Columbia, the Inside Passage is the longest sheltered inland waterway in the world.
 Watch the water for orcas and humpback whales.
 (B/L/D)